 By 1994, momentum was building in the Wing Commander brand.
 While Academy gave fans the mission creator they always wanted, Privateer had managed to fire up the imaginations of PC gamers, opening up the Wing Commander universe in what was thought to be just another spin-off.
 New novels were exploring more of the canon, and Wing Commander III was already under development.
 But it was still a highly experimental time for the series, and for gaming as a whole.

 Enter Wing Commander: Armada, an ambitious, testbed little game.
 Part turn-based strategy, part multiplayer simulator, Armada was made from early WC3 assets combined with recycled Super Wing Commander ones.
-It featured modem multiplayer which few could attempt to replicate.
-On top of it all, it boasted a turn-based 4X strategy game which allowed you, in those pre-internet days, to copy their file on a floppy and mail it to a friend, so that they could take their turn and mail it back.
-And you got to command a Kilrathi strike force if you so wished!
+It featured modem multiplayer, which few players could attempt to use.
+On top of it all, it boasted a turn-based 4X strategy game which allowed you, in those pre-internet days, to copy your save file on a floppy and mail it to a friend, so that they could take their turn and mail it back.
+You could even command a Kilrathi strike force if you so wished!

-Armada was another ambitious, yet small, release.
-It served as an early testbed for the dogfights in Wing Commander III, and even utilized the first two aircraft designed for it, the Confederation Arrow and the Kilrathi Dralthi, the latter being a completely new version inspired by the Wing Commander original.
-You could also play the Wraith and Jrathek from Academy, the Gladius from Privateer, and more.
+Armada was another ambitious yet small release.
+It served as an early testbed for the dogfights in Wing Commander III, and even utilized the first two aircraft designed for it: the Confederation’s Arrow and the Kilrathi Empire’s Dralthi.
+The Dralthi was new, yet inspired by the Wing Commander original.
+You could also pilot the Wraith and Jrathek from Academy, the Gladius from Privateer, and more.

-In another case of smart asset recycling, the new non-WC3 ships were also re-used models, from the dubiously-canonical Super Wing Commander of all places.
-Carrier-wise, the Confederation has the Lexington, which uses the ship model for the Tiger’s Claw, and the Kilrathi’s Shiraak uses the ship model for the Snakeir dreadnought.
+In another case of smart asset recycling, the new non-WC3 ships were also re-used models, this time taken from the non-canonical Super Wing Commander of all places.
+Carrier-wise, the Confederation has the Lexington, which uses the SWC ship model for the Tiger’s Claw, and the Kilrathi’s Shiraak uses the ship model for the Snakeir dreadnought.
 Lucky for the development team, ships in Super Wing Commander were complete redesigns, thus masking their borrowed origins.
 Others include newcomer Shok’lar, a re-use of the SWC Salthi.
 The game’s only new designs are for the Kor’larh fighter and both factions’ transports.

 It’s clear that a lot of love went into this side project, evidenced once again in the in-universe, thorough manual.
 This time entitled Voices of War: Confederation and Empire, it includes a timeline of the Terran-Kilrathi conflict… from both sides.
-We are treated to both cultures’ military oath of service, and continue on to a timeline that portrays two cultures interpreting the same situations in wildly different ways, appropriate to their cultures.
-Letters from people fighting on both sides follow, including the ritual suicide of a Kilrathi after failing to extract information from a prisoner of war, and a child’s note to his father on the frontlines.
+We are treated to both Kilrathi and Confed military oaths of service, and continue on to a timeline that portrays two cultures interpreting the same situations in wildly different, yet appropriate, ways.
+Letters from people fighting on both sides follow, including the ritual suicide of a Kilrathi after failing to extract information from a prisoner of war, and a human child’s note to his father on the frontlines.
 The manual drives home the tragedy of this long war, the effects it has had on both societies, and the sheer casual brutality of it all.
-While the game itself features no actual storyline, the manual proved that the world birthed by Chris Roberts and crew was expanding, building upon itself to the fans’ delight.
+While the game itself features no actual storyline, the manual proved that the world birthed by Chris Roberts and crew continued to grow, building upon itself to the fans’ delight.